 This Spring Minestrone soup is a lovely way to bridge the gap between chilly winter and blossoming springtime.

-It’s a lightened-up version of classic Italian Minestrone; utilizing tasty seasonal produce like asparagus, leeks, peas, and potato.
+It's a lightened-up version of the classic Italian-style Minestrone; utilizing tasty seasonal produce like asparagus, leeks, peas, and potato.
 (Not to mention a fresh burst of dill and a flavorful miso-enhanced broth.)

 Ingredients for Spring Minestrone